On This Page

 | Premium | |||

-- Uber / Lyft: Prices vary widely with demand, traffic, time of day, and vehicle type.
-EWR is farther from Midtown than LGA or JFK in road miles, and tunnel tolls add to the total.
-Always check the app for a current estimate before booking.
+- Uber / Lyft: EWR is farther in road miles and tunnel tolls add to the total.
+Always check the app for a current estimate.

 - Car Service: Fixed-rate pricing with no surge.
 Tolls, fees, and tip are additional.
-Book in advance — most services require a reservation.
-Rates vary by company and vehicle class.
+Book in advance.

-- Helicopter (BLADE): BLADE operates shared flights between the West 30th St Heliport (Manhattan) and Newark Liberty.
-Flights are approximately 10 minutes.
-BLADE lands at the Signature Flight Support private terminal on airport grounds — a car transfer to the main terminal is included in the service.
-From $195/seat for shared flights.
-Book in advance at blade.com.
+- Helicopter (BLADE): Shared flights between West 30th St Heliport and Newark Liberty. ~10 min.
+BLADE lands at Signature Flight Support terminal — car transfer to main terminal included.
+From $195/seat.
+Book at blade.com.

 Official Maps & Resources